Did you know?

 Required Model Column

-Calculated based on FEMP designated efficiency requirements.
-Federal agencies must purchase products that meet or exceed FEMP designated efficiency requirements.
+Calculated based on FEMP-designated efficiency requirements; values shown are rounded to the nearest dollar.
+Federal agencies must purchase products that meet or exceed FEMP-designated efficiency requirements.

 Less Efficient Model Column